data61/PSL/PaMpeR/README.md

 - [x] 1. local assumption

+- check the existence of rules in the Proof.state that are associated with a constant in the first subgoal.

    - [x] 5. associated "pinduct" rule.

    - [x] 6. associated "psimps" rule.

    - [x] 7. associated "pelims" rule.

    - [x] 8. associated "cases" rule.

    - [x] 9. associated "intro" rule.

    - [x] 10. associated recursive "simp" rule

-### Assertions about existence of constants/types in the first subgoal
+### Assertions about the first subgoal

+#### Assertions about existence of an object

 - [x] 2. "case_of" constant